Frequently Asked Questions

 What are the dates of the tree sale?

-Our 2022-2023 tree sale opened in November 2023 and will continue until we sell out – probably sometime in February.
-The 2024-2025 sale will open in late November 2024.
-If you’re on our mailing list, you’ll get an early notification a few days before we go public.
+Our 2024-2025 tree sale will open on Saturday, November 16, 2024 and continue until we are completely sold out – probably sometime in February.
+If you’re on our mailing list, you’ll get an early notification a day or so before we go public.

 How can I join the mailing list?